 - Contributor, Author, or Editor: Can view and edit appointments in the calendar that belong to the staff member associated with that WordPress user.
-Can also edit their own personal info as a staff member;
+Can also edit their own personal info as a staff member.

-- Admin – full access to WP Dashboard;
+- Admin: Full access to the WP Dashboard.

-- Bookly Supervisor – your staff under this role will manage Calendar, Appointments, Profile, Customers and Payments menus;
+- Bookly Supervisor: Staff under this role will manage the Calendar, Appointments, Customers, and Payments menus.